History of Islam: Almohad caliphs

-Islam in Africa
+Africa

 The Umayyad conquest of North Africa continued the century of rapid Muslim military expansion following the death of Muhammad in 632.
 By 640 the Arabs controlled Mesopotamia, had invaded Armenia, and were concluding their conquest of Byzantine Syria.
-Damascus was the seat of the Umayyad caliphate.
+Damascus was the seat of the Umayyad Caliphate.
 By the end of 641 all of Egypt was in Arab hands.
 A subsequent attempt to conquer the Nubian kingdom of Makuria was however repelled.

 Maghreb

 Kairouan in Tunisia was the first city founded by Muslims in the Maghreb.
 Arab general Uqba ibn Nafi erected the city (in 670) and, in the same time, the Great Mosque of Kairouan considered as the oldest and most prestigious sanctuary in the western Islamic world.

 This part of Islamic territory has had independent governments during most of Islamic history.
 The Idrisid were the first Arab rulers in the western Maghreb (Morocco), ruling from 788 to 985.
 The dynasty is named after its first sultan Idris I.

 The Almoravid dynasty was a Berber dynasty from the Sahara flourished over a wide area of North-Western Africa and the Iberian Peninsula during the 11th century.
 Under this dynasty the Moorish empire was extended over present-day Morocco, Western Sahara, Mauritania, Gibraltar, Tlemcen (in Algeria) and a part of what is now Senegal and Mali in the south, and Spain and Portugal in the north.

 The Almohad Dynasty or "the Unitarians", were a Berber Muslim religious power which founded the fifth Moorish dynasty in the 12th century, and conquered all Northern Africa as far as Egypt, together with Al-Andalus.